This post may contain affiliate links. Please read our disclosure policy.

 This pasta is best served straight out of the baking dish.
 If you have any leftovers, you can keep them in an airtight container in the fridge to enjoy within the next couple days.

 There’s something about baked feta and bursting juicy sweet cherry tomatoes that is absolutely irresistible.
 Add to it some pasta, and this dish is a weeknight dream dinner come true!
-I’m obsessed and I hope you try it and love it too!
+I’m obsessed with tik tok pasta and I hope you try it and love it too!

 More pasta recipes: